croquet/microverse/docs/Tutorial.md

 ### 4. Start Croquet Microverse

 The next steps are simple.
-Open a terminal on your computer and change the working directory to the new microverse-builder folder. (`cd microverse-builder')
+Open a terminal on your computer and change the working directory to the new microverse folder. (`cd microverse')

 First run `npm install` in the directory.